open-pay/slate/source/index_EN.html.md

    "customer_id":"ag4nktpdzebjiye1tlze"
 }
 ```
-You can use this method f you want to make a charge refund to a card.
-The amount to be returned will be the total charge.
+You can use this method if you want to make a charge refund to a card.
+The amount to be returned will be the total charge or a lower amount.
 Note that the refund may be delayed in the statement of your customer for 1-3 business days.

 <aside class="notice">
 **Note:** Only charges via card can be refunded.